pasha-log/capstone2-backend/PROJECTPROPOSAL.md

 <img src='./project-proposal-photos/Screenshot (119).png' alt=''>

 * Landing page with login/signup should be almost identical, only without the automatic sign-in (continue as grammarcommie).
-I will figure out how to use a picture of a phone with a wigdet that changes its screen every couple of seconds in a loop.
+I will figure out how to use a picture of a phone with screenshots of the app that changes every couple of seconds in a loop.
 Everything that won't be included on this page: (change of language, the entire bottom nav bar, options to download from Google Play or Microsoft).
 Those features are for a real application, not a clone.

 #### Homepage

 <img src='./project-proposal-photos/Screenshot (110).png' alt=''>

-* No stories (that would be a complex feature I'd implement in the future, but for now just sharing photos will do).
+* No stories (that would be a complex feature I'd implement in the future, but for now just sharing photos will do which is how the original instagram used to be).
-* Double tapping for liking photo (a defining feature of Instagram).
+* Double tapping for liking photo (one of the defining features of Instagram).
-* A save button to save all the favorite photos (saved photos can be found in the profile).
+* No save buttons (I think having likes in your profile settings is enough for "saving" things you like)
-* Home, profile search, notifications, create, and profile button on the side.
-No explore page because it could require extra attention and wouldn't be necessary because of the lack of users
+* Home, profile search, notifications, create, and profile button on the left side.
+No explore page because it could require extra attention and wouldn't be necessary because of the lack of users.
+Should there be suggestions on the right side?
 * There won't be a messaging feature, although in the future that could be an option.
 * Like comments and comment on comments